uddina/Minecraft_Skin_Generator/README.md

 2. Extract the .zip file.

-3: Open Install.bat and let it install the requirements.

-4: Now you gotta Inference:
+3: Now you gotta Inference:

 A: Choose UI or NO UI:

-- UI: Open Run_Inference_UI.bat and ctrl+click the local url
+- UI: Open Run_Inference_UI.bat, let it create the venv_ui and install the requirements.
+After that ctrl+click the local url.

-- NO UI: Open Run_Inference_NO_UI.bat
+- NO UI: Open Run_Inference_NO_UI.bat, let it create the venv_no_ui and install the requirements.

 B: Enter the prompt, so how the Minecraft Skins should look like.